Bolca: History

 The area was settled in prehistoric times, there are remains of a hill fort on Monte Purga dating from around 1000 BC.
-The Romans were active in the area, and by 1000AD the village had come under the control of a convent of the Augustinian Eremitani.
+The Romans were active in the area, and by 1000 CE the village had come under the control of a convent of the Augustinian Eremitani.
 In the thirteenth century the fortunes of the Vestenanova area were closely tied to the Ghibelline Ezzelino III da Romano family, the Lords of Verona, whose estates were razed in 1260.
 The Mezzagonella's castle of "Bubulka cum Vulpiana" was seized by Mastino I della Scala, Ezzelino da Romano's successor, from Ludovico count of San Bonifacio during the 1269-70 war between the Guelphs and Ghibellines.
 From then on the village was part of Verona, but gained its independence in 1326 by edict of Cangrande I della Scala.
 In 1387 the area passed to the Duchy of Milan; under Gian Maria Visconti it fell to Venetian rule from 1410 until the fall of the Venetian Republic in 1797.
 After the defeat of Napoleon, the Kingdom of Lombardy–Venetia became part of the Austrian Empire, during which time Francis I of Austria spent three days in Bolca.
 In 1821 Bolca was split from Volpiano, the former being joined to Vestenanova, whilst Volpiano became a frazione of Crespadoro, a town now in the province of Vicenza.

 The fossils at Monte Bolca have been known since at least the 16th century, and were studied intensively in the 19th century once it was definitively proven that fossils were the remnants of dead animals.